liuxy1103/GRDBIS/README.md

 # GIDBIS
 **TMI Under Review**

-This repo contains code of our paper , which is an extension version of our work "Efficient Biomedical Instance Segmentation via Knowledge Distillation" published in MICCAI-22.
+This repo contains code of our paper submitted  , which is an extension version of our work "Efficient Biomedical Instance Segmentation via Knowledge Distillation" published in MICCAI-22.

 ## Installaion